 Create a lifelong passion for art.

 The High Museum of Art depends on its docent volunteers to be the Museum's "face" to its visitors.
 Docents create memorable experiences for visitors ranging in age from kindergarten students to seniors.

-or by phone at 404-733-4540 to learn about volunteer opportunities such as lecture greeters or education studio volunteers.
+If you'd like to volunteer with the museum in another capacity, you may contact the High Museum Volunteer Coordinator or by phone at 404-733-4458 to learn about other volunteer opportunities such as lecture greeters or education studio volunteers.

 At this time, we are not actively recruiting docents.
 Please check back periodically for updates.